STR452 Strategy with Finance

 Guest lectures (approximately 3) have mandatory attendance.

-Final exam, comprising of a 4-hour individual written school exam.
+4-hour individual digital school exam.
 The exam will be given in English and can be answered in either English or Norwegian.

 A - F